Farm

 There was a lot going on concurrently, including a wedding – and in the summer, just two of us would go out some mornings to work for an hour before the heat kicked in- so we progressed slowly.
 The upside was that we became very familiar with every inch of ground.

-From 2023 to 2024, we continued to develop our ideas about how we want to build and manage the farm, honing in quickly on regenerative principles (that mesh with my basic permaculture background), and becoming particularly aware that ruminant animals would be an ideal way to work with our climatic and soil conditions in a way that could improve the latter and become resilient in the face of the former.
-I took a few online and in-person classes on Regenerative Agriculture, as well as a Sheep & Goat Production class at the local community college, for which and wrote up a sheep plan for the property.
-My husband, who is enthusiastic about trees, started ordering seedlings of different varieties early on, potted them up to over-summer in our home garden, and, by the end of the year, began planting things on the “back forty” out at the far end of the farm where they wouldn’t be in the way of future (hoped-for, potential) small-house construction.
+I took a few online and in-person classes on regenerative agriculture, as well as a sheep & goat production class at the local community college.
+I wrote up a sheep and silvopasture plan for the property.
+My husband, who is enthusiastic about fruit trees, started ordering seedlings of different varieties early on, potted them up to over-summer in our home garden, and, by the end of the year, began planting things on the “back forty” out at the far end of the farm where they wouldn’t be in the way of future (hoped-for, potential) small-house construction.

 Given the expense of everything in California, we cycled from small strawbale house to stick built to modular/manufactured, and back to strawbale in an effort to find an ideal mix of the famous three: affordable, quality, soon(ish).

-As you can see in the series of photos above, we cycle between wet/cold and dry/hot seasons.
+As you can see in the series of photos above, we alternate between wet/cold and dry/hot seasons.
 Coupled with our heavy clay soil, we get cracks you could lose a small child (or at least an arm or leg) in:

 2023 The Start